 Just like the C9, this TV now supports an Auto Low Latency Mode.
 See our recommended settings for Gaming.

 The E9 supports most of the common resolutions we test for.
 New this year, just like the C9, is the support for 1440p resolutions.
 This TV can display proper chroma 4:4:4 in any resolution provided that the input icon is changed to 'PC' from the Home Dashboard, and the HDMI ULTRA HD Deep Color setting is enabled for the port in use.
 The HDMI ULTRA HD Deep Color must be enabled if you want to use the full HDMI bandwidth, which is necessary for some resolutions like 4k @ 60Hz + HDR.

-The E9 is advertised to support HDMI 2.1, but with no HDMI 2.1 sources currently available, it isn't possible for us to test.
-We will retest and update the review once an HDMI 2.1 source becomes commercially available.
+The E9 is advertised to support HDMI 2.1, but with no HDMI 2.1 sources currently available, we couldn't test for it.

 This TV supports eARC when connected to a compatible AV Receiver, which allows it to send higher quality DTS:X and Dolby Atmos via TrueHD sound from an external device to your receiver.
 Like the 2018 LG OLEDs, it also supports DTS and Dolby Digital passthrough to a standard ARC receiver.